 Once the feedback has been implemented, tell them.
 If it was behavioral, set an agreed-upon check-in period so the giver can see whether their feedback was adopted.
 Closing the loop builds trust.

-I was lucky enough to be managed by Justin Stahl during my first year at Meta (fka Facebook).
-One of the core pieces of his philosophy he shared with the team was: show care.
+I was lucky enough to be managed by Justin Stahl during my first year at Meta.
+One of the core pieces of his philosophy: show care.
 Design with intention.
 Sweat the small stuff.
 Escalate what needs to be resolved.
 The user's attention is important.
 Treat it as such.

-I've carried this philosophy with me throughout my career, with my own twist.
-My approach to show care is to orient towards work that I already care about.
-This means picking projects intentionally, and having discernment about what I work on.
-As a result, I produce the highest quality work because I'm aligned with the goal.
-It's not designing for design's sake — it's building what I believe should exist.
+My approach is to orient towards work I already care about, picking projects intentionally, with discernment.
+It's not designing for design's sake.
+It's building what I believe should exist.

 The work should stretch us.
-I'm not a designer for ease, or work-life balance.
-I'm a designer for purpose.
-Because I'm a systems thinker, and can immediately understand where the gap in the loop is.
-Design is creating what doesn't exist.
-Making something from nothing.
-I'm highly familiar with circular problems, chicken-and-eggs, and am driven by solving complex, multilateral problems that involve both humans and tech.
-And that takes real effort.
+I'm not a designer for ease or work-life balance.
+I'm a designer for purpose, a systems thinker who can immediately locate the gap in the loop.
+Design is creating what doesn't exist: making something from nothing.

-There are active discussions in the industry about designer burnout.
-About AI replacement.
-I believe if you genuinely love what you do and the problem you're solving, this is the greatest protection against burnout there is.
+There are active discussions in the industry about burnout, about AI replacement.
+I believe if you genuinely love the problem you're solving, that love is the greatest protection against burnout there is.

 This is why I mentor.
-For the last three years at Roblox, I've had four mentees, all of whom have grown immensely in their craft, confidence, and conviction.
-We've focused on early-career problems like imposter syndrome, cross-functional team navigation, leadership reviews, and managing up.
+At Roblox I've had four mentees, all of whom have grown immensely in their craft, confidence, and conviction, working through imposter syndrome, cross-functional navigation, and managing up.